bnc19/YF_in_Asia/README.md

 b.
 Temp_R0.R: Script for estimating temperature dependent *R0* values for locations in Asia at risk of yellow fever introductions

 c.
-Prob_auto_trans.R: script for estimating the probability of autochthonous transmission given the introduction of at least one yellow fever case and related sensitvitiy analyses.
+Prob_auto_trans.R: Script for estimating the probability of autochthonous transmission, given the introduction of at least one yellow fever case, and related sensitvitiy analyses.

 ## R